 5. Determine the right salary range

-Consult The Creative Group Salary Guide to make sure your starting pay ranges are on par with or better than what other companies in your area are offering.
-The guide features compensation data for more than 120 interactive, design, marketing, advertising and public relations positions, along with a formula you can use to quickly and easily compute average salary ranges in your city.
+Review The Creative Group Salary Guide to make sure your starting pay ranges are on par with or better than what other companies in your area are offering.
+Our Salary Guide gives you compensation data for more than 80 creative and marketing positions to help with this.
+You can also use our handy Salary Calculator to quickly and easily compute average starting salary ranges for various job titles in your city.

 “Salary may not be the only consideration for job seekers, but companies that aren’t paying competitively stand little chance of attracting — much less landing — highly skilled candidates,” says Diane Domeyer, executive director of The Creative Group.

-6. Don’t dawdle when you find the right candidate
+6. Act fast when you find the right candidate